icvpitahc/dev_pims/memory-bank/progress.md

 *   The document list now shows all documents that have interacted with the user's division.
 *   The public document receiving feature is fully functional with ID validation and user feedback.
 *   The "Client Satisfaction Measurement Results" page is now fully functional.
+*   The "Extremely Urgent" document feature is fully functional.

 ## What's Left to Build